ausurya/WDI_Data_Engineering/README.md

 1. Cleaning the data
 2. Transform the data according to the requirements
 3. Perform data quality checks -> Finally I write the final tables back to s3 buckets.

+## Following phase

+Using Airflow I will be creating a pipeline and scheduling the jobs once a month assuming the world bank releases this data monthly.